xgt-network/xgt/README.md

 ## Quickstart

 Just want to get up and running quickly?
 We have pre-built Docker images for your convenience.
-More details are in our [Quickstart Guide](https://github.com/xgt-network/xgt/blob/master/doc/exchangequickstart.md).
+More details are in our [Mining XGT](https://github.com/xgt-network/xgt/wiki/Mining-XGT) Guide.

 ## Building